5 Helpful Tips to Prep Your Sea Ray Boat for Summer

 Published on May 7, 2021

-Summer is almost here!
-Soon you’ll be able to enjoy warm sunny days with more time to explore the waves in your Sea Ray.
+There’s nothing better than enjoying warm sunny days exploring the waves with family and friends.
 But how do you know if your boat is ready to go?
-Whether you’re a first-time boater or an experienced captain, follow these helpful tips to ensure everything is shipshape and your boat is in excellent condition for the summer.
+Whether you’re a first-time boater or an experienced captain, follow these helpful tips to ensure everything is shipshape and your boat is in excellent condition.

 1. Clean Your Boat

-First things first, give your Sea Ray a good dust, wash and wax.
+First things first, give your boat good dust, wash and wax.
 We recommend cleaning your boat with soft-bristle brushes and mild soaps as some products may be too harsh and abrasive for the gel coat and vinyl upholstery.
 For stainless steel, Super Stainless cleans and protects, and Formula 409® Multi-Surface Cleaner can remove stains from vinyl.
 Once you’re done, don’t forget to let your boat dry thoroughly before replacing any covers.
-For more cleaning tips, visit the Sea Ray Owners Club.
+Read more pro steps on cleaning your boat.

 2. Inspect Your Boat & Trailer